ChainAgnostic/CAIPs/CAIPs/caip-x.md

 ## Motivation

-The motivation behind this proposal is to enhance the flexibility of CAIP-25 by enabling management of session permissions without sessionIds which don't map well to extension based wallet's dapp connections and could add new constraints and burdens to existing flows.
+The motivation behind this proposal is to enhance the flexibility of CAIP-25 by enabling management of session permissions without sessionIds which don't map well to extension based wallet's dapp connections and could therefore add constraints and burdens to existing flows.
 The proposed methods provide an intuitive way to add, revoke, and retrieve permissions within an existing session, simplifying the management of session lifecycles.

 ### Use Case Scenarios